petershin/liferay-learn/docs/commerce/latest/en/installation-and-upgrades/4-0-breaking-changes.md

 ### What changed?

-* The method `addCommerceOrder` in `CommerceOrderLocalService` and `CommerceOrderService` have parameters that have been rearranged.
+* Rearrangement of parameters for the `addCommerceOrder` method in `CommerceOrderLocalService` and `CommerceOrderService`.

-* The method `addOrUpdateCommerceOrder` in `CommerceOrderLocalService` and `CommerceOrderService` have parameters that have been rearranged.
+* Rearrangement of parameters for the `addOrUpdateCommerceOrder` method in `CommerceOrderLocalService` and `CommerceOrderService`.

-* The method `updateCommerceOrder`  in `CommerceOrderLocalService` and `CommerceOrderService` have parameters that have been rearranged.
+* Rearrangement of parameters for the `updateCommerceOrder` method in `CommerceOrderLocalService` and `CommerceOrderService`.

-* The method `updateCommerceOrderPrices` in `CommerceOrderLocalService` and `CommerceOrderService` have parameters that have been rearranged.
+* Rearrangement of parameters for the `updateCommerceOrderPrices` method in `CommerceOrderLocalService` and `CommerceOrderService`.

 ### Who is affected?